BibleFocus.net Truth, Understanding, Insight

 In verse one PTM leaves out the concept that Elohim (God) say the words actively to the people, by deleting reference to the Hebrew “to say”.
 By writing “GOD spoke” PTM uses a word which does not indicate when the speaking was done.

-In verse two PTM substitutes 'life' for 'house'.
-This changes the concept as Hebrew bayith is about place or dwelling, whereas life is about existence.
-Also the word 'slavery' is for ebed which is about serving or providing service which is a stronger kind of servitude but not unreasonable.
+In verse two PTM substitutes 'God' for 'Yahweh' making 2 different words the same.
+He also substitutes 'life' for 'house'.
+This changes the concept as Hebrew bayith is about place or dwelling, whereas life is about existence/ breathing.
+Also the word 'slavery' is for ebed which is about serving or providing service.
+Slavery is a stronger kind of servitude, but not an unreasonable translation.

 In verse three PTM deletes the word 'to-exist' and the idea that we can bring before our face another god.
 He substitutes instead “only me” which repeats the idea behind “no other gods”.